Trains from Chicago to San Antonio

 We help you find & compare the best buses & trains in one place.

-There is one daily train from Chicago to San Antonio.
-Traveling by train from Chicago to San Antonio usually takes around 32 hours and 10 minutes, but some trains might arrive slightly earlier or later than scheduled.
+There are 26 daily trains from Chicago to San Antonio.
+Traveling by train from Chicago to San Antonio usually takes around 52 hours and 28 minutes, but the fastest Amtrak Texas Eagle train can make the trip in 32 hours and 10 minutes.

 |Distance||1053 mi (1694 km)|